NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 ``mocproc`` program will operate on either the IMQ or IMG format files, we use the ``.imq`` below in the example).

-Ensure that ISIS and its supporting data is installed, per :numref:`isis_start`, and that ``ISISROOT`` and ``ISIS3DATA`` are set.
+Ensure that ISIS and its supporting data is installed, per :numref:`planetary_images`, and that ``ISISROOT`` and ``ISIS3DATA`` are set.
 The string ``ISIS>`` is not part of the shell commands below, it is just suggestive of the fact that we operate in an ISIS environment.